trriplejay/sample_pipelines/README.md

 # sample_pipelines

-This branch contains some random combination of resource and jobs to showcase some shippable pipeline scenarios
+This branch contains some random combination of resources and jobs to showcase some shippable pipeline scenarios.